open-telemetry/opentelemetry-dotnet/docs/trace/getting-started-aspnetcore/README.md

-# Getting Started with OpenTelemetry .NET in 5 Minutes - ASP.NET Core Application
+# Getting Started with OpenTelemetry .NET Traces in 5 Minutes - ASP.NET Core Application

 First, download and install the [.NET SDK](https://dotnet.microsoft.com/download) on your computer.